|Support||Help Desk & Knowledge Base|

-SiteGround also does not offer the range of marketing bonuses that other hosting plans come with – the Google Ads credits, Facebook ad credits, free premium WordPress themes, the free iStockphoto credits, etc. I used to think those were universal, but they’re not at SiteGround.
-Ironically – one of the few “partnership” bonuses is credit at WeWork, which I also think says something about their target market.
+SiteGround doesn’t offer the range of marketing bonuses other web hosts include, like Google Ads credits, Facebook ad credits, free premium WordPress themes, free iStockphoto credits, etc. I used to think those were universal, but they’re not at SiteGround.

 Overall, SiteGround’s appeal to developers is great.
-Even if you don’t need all the advanced features (that are mainly in the GoGeek Plan anyway), then you don’t have to use them – and they’ll be there when you do want them.
-SiteGround’s Startup plan is simple and straightforward.
-Again, it’s about what features you are looking for – and what features you are actually going to use.
+If you don’t need the advanced features (mainly in the GoGeek Plan), you don’t have to use them – but they’ll be there when you want them.

 Is SiteGround Worth It?